eshitakundu/sql-queries/README.md

 Directory Structure:

   - Dataset(s): Contains the csv file(s).
-  - Attributes: Contains the schema and constraints.
+  - Attributes: Contains the schema.
   - Questions: Contains the exercise questions.

   - Oracle: Contains scripts and answers for Oracle.